Are you a parent interested in teaching Spanish to your kids? You’ve made a big — but fantastic — decision!

 If you don’t have the money for Spanish textbooks, phrase books, and flashcards, don’t worry.
 All of the same instructional benefits are available for free from Wikibooks, an open-source Wikimedia project designed to extend educational material to anyone willing to learn it.
 The website’s Spanish section starts off with basic conversation and grammar lessons, which gradually increase in complexity over time.
 Spend an hour a day on Wikibooks lessons and you and your child will master basic Spanish conversations in no time.

 There are tons of fantastic websites that offer easy-to-follow lessons on vocabulary, grammar, and more.
-We love FluentU; with your free account, you’ll get limited access to Spanish videos and clips, along with subtitles to help you learn how vocabulary and phrases come together in real-world contexts.
+FluentU is perhaps the best app to teach kids Spanish; with your free account, you’ll get limited access to Spanish videos and clips, along with subtitles to help you learn how vocabulary and phrases come together in real-world contexts.
 Paid accounts for unlimited watching and listening start at $8/month.